LG Inform Plus Records Retention Help Guide

 LG Inform Plus provides retention guidance for every customer centred service delivered by Local Government, as well as some internal services.
-Produced in partnership with Kent County Council’s Legal Services team, the information ensures compliance with Section 12 of the Lord Chancellor’s Code of Practice and can also help authorities meet business needs.
+Produced in partnership with Kent County Council’s Legal Services team, the information ensures compliance with the Code of Practice (issued by DCMS in July 2021) and can also help authorities meet business needs.
 It is maintained against a changing legislative framework and has the potential to save Local Government substantial costs, time and expertise.

 Provided you are a subscribing authority, the following steps will take you through the records retention pages in LG Inform Plus.